Does Your Child Have Flexible or Rigid Flat Feet? – Proven Ways to Help Treat Flat Feet!

 - Available for toddlers, little, and big kids

-- You can order the 990v6 with laces on the New Balance website, Amazon, or Zappos
+- Order with laces on the New Balance website or Amazon

-- Available in medium, wide, and extra wide widths
+- Accommodates medium, wide, or extra wide feet

-- I suggest that you get this shoe a half size larger than your child’s current foot size
+- Sizing tip: Order a half size larger than your child’s current foot size

-2. Shoe Style Gabi by Memo (Orthopedic Shoe)
+2. Shoe Style Gabi and Alvin by Memo (Orthopedic Shoe)

 These orthopedic shoes are specifically designed to improve foot posture and comfort.
 The higher price point is a common complaint parents have but the investment in orthopedic shoes is often justified by their specialized design and effectiveness in addressing flat feet.